Fishtrap Creek - Integrated Stormwater Management Plan (ISMP)

 Is the city exploring any options for daylighting streams?
 I'm not so sure about East Abbotsford but around historic downtown large swathes of streams were diverted into sewage pipes (which as I'm sure you're well aware is not a good thing for our water treatment plants) so if there is troubles with flooding caused by poor drainage daylighting may just be a viable option.

-That one Canuck asked over 5 years agoThank you for providing your input, and your suggestion will be forwarded to the ISMP team to further explore any options of daylighting streams.
+That one Canuck asked almost 7 years agoThank you for providing your input, and your suggestion will be forwarded to the ISMP team to further explore any options of daylighting streams.

 The City of Abbotsford does not have a combined sewer system, which means that rain water and sanitary sewer are two separate systems.
 In general, runoff generated from roof areas and paved surfaces is either infiltrated into the ground or released slowly via detention, to downstream drainage pipes/ channels and eventually to watercourses after pre-treatment.
 Rainwater does not drain to the wastewater treatment plant or to the water treatment plant.